 Itachi Pursuit arc

 Invasion of Pain Arc

-- Kakashi's death, as well.
+- Kakashi's death.
 Especially when he meets up with his dad around the campfire in the afterlife, confirming that it wasn't only a flesh wound and that he really was dead.
 But he recovered.

 - Chapter 429, when Pain destroys Konoha, was like a punch to the gut.

 - Hinata finally telling Naruto she loves him and that she wants to protect him from Pain.
 And then, presumably being killed.
 That.
 Is.
 ALL.